Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Function approximation: convergence rate and optimality

-Since $\mathcal{E}_{\diamond,\text{\normalfont approx}}^{(t)}$ utilizes on-policy state-action distribution $\nu^{(t)}$, the error bounds in Corollary~\ref{cor.convergence.loglinear} depend on the worst-case distribution mismatch coefficeint $\norm{\nu^\star/\nu_0}_\infty$.
+Since $\mathcal{E}_{\diamond,\text{\normalfont approx}}^{(t)}$ utilizes an on-policy state-action distribution $\nu^{(t)}$, the error bounds in Corollary~\ref{cor.convergence.loglinear} depend on the worst-case distribution mismatch coefficeint $\norm{\nu^\star/\nu_0}_\infty$.
 In contrast, application of estimation and transfer errors in Theorem~\ref{thm.convergence.loglinear} does not involve the distribution mismatch coefficient.
-Therefore, the error bounds in Theorem~\ref{thm.convergence.loglinear} are tighter than the ones in Corollary~\ref{cor.convergence.loglinear} that utilizes the standard error decomposition. \end{remark}
+Therefore, the error bounds in Theorem~\ref{thm.convergence.loglinear} are tighter than the ones in Corollary~\ref{cor.convergence.loglinear} that utilizes this natural error decomposition. \end{remark}